avnik/CV/CV.md

   - Deep knowledge of Debian/GNU Linux package management and configuration system.
   - Familiar with other major Linux distributions (both deb- and rpm- based systems, as well as less common)
   - Knowledge of DevOps (familiar with Salt and Ansible, Terraform, basic knowlege of others systems).
-  - Expirience of bug triaging.

 * Python (11 years of experience):
     - WSGI stack.
-    - Buildout, and other python-based deploying technologies.
+    - Web frameworks (Pyramid, Flask, Tornado)
     - Twisted, asyncio, gevent (asynchronous servers, clients and process dispatchers)
     - SQLAlchemy (custom types, extensions)
-    - Web frameworks (Pyramid, Flask, Tornado)

 * Haskell (1 year of experience)
     - Development of command-line tools, parsers, serializers.
-    - Modern Haskell-based web stacks (servant, yesod, wai).
+    - Modern Haskell-based web stacks (Servant, Yesod, WAI).
     - Knowledge of Stack, Cabal, and all other related tooling.

 * Nix/NixOS (2 years of experience)
     - Proficient packaging various open-source software, as well as knowledge how to deal with proprietary stuff.
-    - Packaging and maintaining of private tree of packaged custom software.
+    - Maintaining of private tree of packaged custom software.
-    - Various CI and CD toolchains based on Nix
+    - CI and CD toolchains based on Nix
     - Familiar with various language-specific packages (i.e. Go, Python, Ruby)

 * Other programming languages and technologies
-    - Basic knowledge of Ocaml.
+    - Go (3 year of experience, is not my favorite language, but I know Go well)
-    - Basic knoeledge of PureSript, Elm.
+    - Basic knowledge of Ocaml, Rust, PureScript, Elm.
     - Various MQ brokers (RabbitMQ, Kafka, Amazon SQS)
     - Erlang (OTP design principles, rebar, cowboy)
     - Lua (including bindings for C/C++ libraries, and contribution to several